-[Exhibit J: Approval page, Master's theses]
+[Exhibit L: Approval page, Master's theses]

-[2"] [A two- or three-or-more line title would start at 2"; a one-line title begins on 2.3".]
-DEVELOPMENTAL GENE CONTROL IN ASPERGILLUS
+[2"] [A two- or three-or-more line title le would start at 2"; a one-line title begins on 2.3".]

+DEVELOPMENTAL GE CNE CONTROL IN ASPERGILLUS

-[3.5"] A thesis presented in partial fulfillment of the requirements for the degree Master of Arts
+[3.5"] of the requir A thesis n partial fulfillment rements for the degree ster of Arts

+[5"] рÃ

-[5"] by Milton Tsung Chiu
+Milt on Tsung Chiu

+APPROVAL BY THE COMMITTEE: [7' ']

-Martin K. White, Ph.D., Chair [or Adviser, in Seminary]
+nite, Ph.D., Chair , in Seminary]

-Siegfried V. Kuntson, Ph.D.
+Siegfried V .
+Kuntson, Ph.D.

 Lucinda Ann deSilva, Ph.D.
 Date approved

-[Exhibit K: Form for all Tables of Contents]
+[Exhibit M: Form for all Tables of Contents]

 [2"] TABLE OF CONTENTS [triple space-skip 2 single lines]

 LIST OF ILLUSTRATIONS vi

 LIST OF TABLES vii

 LIST OF ABBREVIATIONS viii

 ACKNOWLEDGMENTS ix

-[Each successive level of subheads is indented 3 spaces (type on the 4th); treat runover lines of subheads as the next Runover chapter titles line up under the first letter.] level.
+[Each successive level of subheads is indented 3 spaces (type on the 4th); treat runover lines of subheads as the nex Runover chapter titles line up under the first letter.] t level.

 Chapter 1.
 INTRODUCTION 1

-Scope and Purpose Definitions Methods Problems 1 2 5
+Scope and Purpose Definitions Methods Problems 1

 2. COMMUNITY VERSUS INDIVIDUAL: FACTORS AND APOLOGISTS OF SOCIAL UNITY 8

-Cultural Creeds and Greek Thinkers The Cultural Unity of the Ancient Greeks Plato's Personal Moralism.
-Development of Moral Personality.
-Virtue as Foundation of Law and Government.
-Aristotle's Social Moralism.
-Religion and the Hebrews.
-Moses' Religious Legalism: Its Origin and Later Development.
-Beginnings of Moralism: Prophets versus Priests.
-Christian Moralism versus Jewish Legalism.
-From Revolt to Reform.
-Moralism on Earth.
-8 8 10 12 15 25 25 27 30 32 34
+Cultural Creeds and Greek Thinkers The Cultural Unity of the Ancient Greeks Plato's Personal Moralism Development of Moral Personality Virtue as Foundation of Law and Government Aristotle's Social Moralism Religion and the Hebrews Moses' Religious Legalism: Its Origin and Later Development Beginnings of Moralism: Prophets versus Priests Christian Moralism versus Jewish Legalism From Revolt to Reform Moralism on Earth 25 25 25 30 32

 Appendix

 A. LETTERS 199

 B. QUESTIONNAIRES 212

 BIBLIOGRAPHY 203

 VITA 233

 Note that every entry must have at least one leader dot.
-A space of about 1/4-inch occurs between the leaders dots and the page numbers, which must be right aligned.
+A space of about 1/4-inch occurs between the leader dots and the page numbers, which must be right aligned.